deyvidwilliam/unsupervised-learning/README.md

-# Unsupervised machine learning using K-Means clustering
+## Unsupervised machine learning using K-Means clustering with R

 Unsupervised learning means that there is no outcome to be predicted, and the algorithm just tries to find patterns in the data.
 K Means Clustering is an unsupervised learning algorithm that tries to cluster data based on their similarity.